auth0/docs/articles/cms/wordpress/troubleshoot.md

 ---
-description: This page explains common troubleshooting issues with Auth0 WordPress plugin.
+description: This page explains common troubleshooting issues with the Login by Auth0 WordPress plugin.
 topics:
     - wordpress
     - cms